-- Choosing a career path that is right for you - Ways to tackle the job search, from prep work to follow up - Why you may want to review your social media, stat - Things to know regarding salary and employee benefits - Tips for building authentic business relationships - What to consider when relocating and how to build a winning budget - Why credit is so important and how to make sure you're in the clear - Determining whether grad school is right for you
+- Choosing a career path that is right for you - Ways to tackle the job search, from prep work to follow up - Why you may want to review your social media, stat - Things to know regarding salary and employee benefits - Tips for building authentic business relationships

 Rise and grind!
-Making a career transition can be nerve-wracking, but it's a crucial first step toward finding a career that gets you out of bed in the morning and inspires you to grow.
-Getting your priorities in order will help determine what path is right for you (not your parents, not your friends-just you) and prepare you for making decisions down the road.
+Starting a new job can be nerve-wracking, but it's a crucial first step toward finding a career that gets you out of bed in the morning and inspires you to grow.
+Getting your priorities in order will help determine what path is right for you (not your parents, not your friends, not your old classmates-just you) and prepare you for making decisions down the road.
 From professionalism and productivity to paychecks and purpose, get ready to jump-start your career like a #boss.
 But first, coffee.